North Coast (Oregon Border to Point Arena)

-- The name “Cabezon” comes from Spanish meaning large head, the main identifying feature
+- The name “Cabezon” comes from Spanish meaning "large head", which is a main identifying feature for this fish.

-- Can grow to 1 m (3 ft) length and weigh over 11kg (24 lbs); Females are usually larger than males of the same age
+- Grows up to 1 m (3 ft) in length and weigh over 11kg (24 lbs).
+Females are usually larger than males of the same age.

-- Range in color, brown, red, or green with lots of darker mottling to help with camouflage.
-Females are usually greenish while males are more reddish
+- Ranges in color with varying shades of brown, red, or green with lots of darker mottling to help with camouflage.
+Females are usually greenish while males are more reddish.

-- Eastern Pacific from north Alaska to central Baja California, Mexico
+- Found from the Eastern Pacific, from North Alaska to central Baja California, Mexico.

-- Adults spawn on rocky outcrops in shallow water, males guard the eggs until they hatch
+- Adults spawn on rocky outcrops in shallow water, and males guard the eggs until they hatch.

-- The larval young drift out to sea then develop into small, silvery fish
+- After hatching, the larval young drift out to sea then develop into small, silvery fish.

-- After 3 to 4 months as larvae, the 3-5cm long fish settle at intertidal pools then move to reefs and kelp forests
+- After 3 to 4 months as larvae, the 3-5cm long fish settle at intertidal pools then move to reefs and kelp forests.
+[2,3]

-- Predators include larger fish as well as marine mammals
+- Predators of this fish include larger fish and marine mammals.

 Status of the fishery